oneananda/AWS_Operations/Learning/010 AWS Firewall Manager/README.md

 2. **Works with Other AWS Security Tools**: Firewall Manager doesn’t work alone—it plays nicely with other AWS security services like AWS WAF (for web app firewalls), AWS Shield Advanced (for DDoS protection), and AWS Network Firewall (for network-level filtering).
 It’s like having an integrated security team that covers different aspects of your AWS environment.

+3. **Automates and Stays Up-to-Date**: One of the coolest features is that it automates the enforcement of your security policies.
+When new resources like servers or databases are added to your AWS accounts, Firewall Manager automatically applies your rules, so you don’t have to chase after each new resource to ensure it’s secure.

+4. **Keeps You Compliant**: Whether it's industry standards or internal security guidelines, Firewall Manager helps you keep everything in check.
+It monitors your AWS accounts to ensure they’re following the rules you’ve set, and it gives you reports and alerts if something’s off.
+It’s like having a built-in auditor that keeps you informed about your security posture.

+5. **Fits Your Needs**: You can customize Firewall Manager to suit your specific security needs.
+Whether you need to protect a simple website or a complex, multi-account environment, it lets you tailor policies so they fit just right.